 Revised Lipid Management Pathway – launched December 2021

 The clinical pathway for lipid management has now been updated to include bempedoic acid to primary prevention and inclisiran into the secondary prevention pathway.
 This pathway unifies multiple NICE guidance and technology appraisals into a single document to support clinical decision making on lipid management, supporting the NHS Long Term Plan’s ambitions for cardiovascular disease prevention and to improve patient outcomes.
-The pathway can be found here.

-Child-Parent Screening for FH
+Child-parent screening for FH

 Familial Hypercholesterolaemia (FH) is an inherited condition passed down through families which can lead to extremely high cholesterol levels.
 It affects 1 in 250 people in the UK, yet over 90% of cases are still undiagnosed.